angelofgdsantos/angelofgdsantos.github.io/content/personal/_index.md

 ### Random facts about me:

-* I am a proud Brazilian 🇧🇷 and Pernambucano from Recife (Northeast of Brazil)!
+* I am a proud Brazilian 🇧🇷 and Pernambucano from Recife (Northeast of Brazil)
-* I love soccer ⚽️ and I am proud supporter of the Clube Náutico Capibaribe! 🇲🇨 🐭 (this is our mascot and colors hahaha)
+* I am soccer love ⚽️ and proud supporter of the Clube Náutico Capibaribe 🇲🇨 🐭
-* I love nature! beaches 🏝️ and mountains 🏔️ are the perfect convex combination!
-Hiking is a great therapy! 😎
+* I love nature, beaches 🏝️ and mountains 🏔️ are the perfect convex combination.
+Hiking is a great therapy 😎
-* I love python 🐍, is one of my love languages! (nerd joke 🤓)
+* I enjoy coding and python 🐍
-* I want to run a social bussiness one day!
+* I want to run a social bussiness one day

 ### Some causes I support: